 Advisors in the academic departments and the Office of Academic Advising can help you on this journey.
-Before you begin your freshman year, and throughout your academic career, you’ll work closely with them—asking questions, choosing classes, and considering your major decision.
+Before you begin your freshman year, and throughout your academic career, you’ll be able to work closely with them—asking questions, choosing classes, and considering your major decision.

 - During IntroDUCKtion, the on-campus orientation program, you’ll meet with an advisor for undecided students.

 - Once you’re enrolled, your advisor will work with you until you declare a major.